Hospitals provide extensive resources and expertise that enable doctors to rapidly diagnose and treat a wide range of diseases.

 If people indicate that they do not know how to answer, doctors assume that they want all resuscitation measures.

 People can change their decision about resuscitation measures at any time by telling their doctor.
-They do not have to explain why.
+They do not have to explain why they changed their mind.

 Ideally, resuscitation measures would restore the body's normal functions, and assistance with breathing and other support would no longer be needed.
-However, in contrast to what is typically portrayed in TV shows and movies, these efforts have varying degrees of success, depending on the person's age and overall condition.
-These efforts tend to be more successful in younger, healthier people and are much less successful in older people and in people with a serious disorder.
+However, in contrast to what is typically portrayed in the media, these efforts have varying degrees of success, depending on the person's age and overall condition.
+These efforts tend to be more successful in younger, healthier people and are much less successful in older adults and in people with a serious disorder.
 However, there is no sure way to predict who will have a successful outcome after resuscitation and who will not.

 In addition, resuscitation can cause problems.
 For example, rib fractures can result from chest compressions, and if the brain does not get enough oxygen for a while before people are resuscitated, they may have brain damage.

 If people indicate that they do not want to be resuscitated (a DNR or DNAR order), a plastic bracelet is applied to their wrist and kept in place during the hospital stay to indicate their preference.
-Also, a doctor fills out a form called Physician Orders for Life-Sustaining Treatment Physician Orders for Life-Sustaining Treatment (POLST) A do-not-resuscitate (DNR) order placed in a person’s medical record by a doctor informs the medical staff that cardiopulmonary resuscitation (CPR) should not be attempted.
+Also, a doctor fills out a form called a portable medical order or Provider Orders for Life-Sustaining Treatment Portable Medical Orders A do-not-resuscitate (DNR) order placed in a person’s medical record by a doctor informs the medical staff that cardiopulmonary resuscitation (CPR) should not be attempted.
 Because CPR is not... read more (POLST) to indicate that they do not want to be resuscitated.
 People are given this form for their records.
 Then, after discharge, those who have a serious illness can post this form prominently at home (for example, on the refrigerator) in case they are found at home unconscious by medics.
 Formal POLST and similar programs do not exist in every state or community, but their development is spreading rapidly.